Szymon-Michalak/iOS-Resources/blog/WhatAreOurOptionsForUnwrappingOptionalsInSwift.md

 ### What are our options for unwrapping optionals in Swift?

-We have seven options for unwrappingOptionalsinSwift with varying levels of safety:
+We have seven options for unwrapping `Optionals` in Swift with varying levels of safety:
 ```swift
 var username: String?
 var user: User?